bacontime/blog-mirror/nature/elements.md

 of the Chinese Chemical Society were all meaningful, such as "氜" (gas + sun, helium), " " (krypton), " " (neon) with only one exception " " (gong, argon

+The Revised Principles of Chemical Nomenclature, pub- lished in 1945, only changed three elements’ names.
+The changes include from “ ” to “氡” (dong, radon), from
+“ ” to “釓” (ga, gadolinium), and from “鈳” to “鈮” (ni, niobium) [39].

 -->